 We opted for a suite, the two bedrooms were on the mezzanine level with the living space and bathroom downstairs.
 The girls were over the moon with their own mini room complete with a Rosa Alpina bear and t-shirt each as a welcome gift.
 Whilst Mr S and I were treated to a lovely bottle of South Tyrol red wine.

 After an active day there are plenty of spaces to relax within the hotel.
 The lobby is perfect for lounging, the log fireplace is surrounded by cosy chairs and snuggly blankets.
 If you fancy a tipple or two it can be enjoyed in the stylish piano bar.
-And I can’t deny the pianist provided a fair few giggles with his eighties reportoire!
+And I can’t deny the pianist provided a fair few giggles with his eighties repertoire!

 I also indulged in a few cheeky, creamy hot chocolates in their elegant looking sitting room furnished with traditional Tyrolean chairs.

 The characterful chalet style hotel also houses a a cinema room, where children or adults can choose from a wide range of DVDs and relax in front of the wide screen.
-Plus a kids room with an indoor climbing wall was a big hit with the girls.
+Plus a kids room with an indoor climbing, a big hit with the girls.
 Once they conquer the mini one they can set their sights on the larger one (with ropes and harnesses) in the gardens.

 Oh and lets not forget the spa.
 It is home to a gym, an indoor heated pool, Finnish Sauna, jacuzzi and luxurious treatment rooms.
-For a small unassuming hotel from the outside this place has it all!
+For a small unassuming hotel from the outside this place has it all.
 And I can testify their hot stone massage is a real treat.

 Now to the road to my heart – the glorious food.
 There are four restaurants at the Rosa Alpina.
 A rich and healthy breakfast is served at Limonaia with views of the forest.
 Bread and croissants are freshly baked, the jams are home-made and you can have your eggs anyway you like it.
 The perfect start to your day.

-With limited electricity and cold water it can give you glimpse at being at one with nature.
+With limited electricity and cold water it gives you glimpse at being at one with nature.
 They do however deliver food for you to cook or send a chef to do it for you.
-And as if by magic in the morning, breakfast will appear along with mountain bikes to make your way back down – I mean how amazing is that!
+And as if by magic in the morning, breakfast will appear along with mountain bikes to make your way back down.

 You’ll need to trawl through the hotel websites and hunt them down.
 Rosa Alpina had an amazing offer on at the time we travelled where we received a five nights stay for the price of four.
 Included were two credit vouchers for €50 for two dinners the Wine Bar & Grill restaurant, a five course tasting menu for two people at the 2 Michelin star St Hubertus restaurant and a €60 Euro credit voucher per adult for a luxury beauty treatment of your choice.
-It didn’t take long for me to confirm my reservation once reading that special offer!
+It didn’t take long for me to confirm my reservation once reading the special offer!

 Where’s the best place you’ve stayed on holiday?
 Let me know in the comments box below.

-Hotel & Spa Rosa Alpina| Strada Micurá de Rü, 20 | 39036 San Cassiano in Badia | Italy
+Hotel & Spa Rosa Alpina| Strada Micurá de Rü, 20 | 39036 San Cassiano in Badia | Italy | Website